 Every Child Ready to Read in Michigan

-The Library of Michigan is pleased to announce the launch of a two-year Every Child Ready to Read (ECRR) program for 2016 and 2017.
+The Library of Michigan just completed a two-year Every Child Ready to Read (ECRR) program for 2016 and 2017.
 This program is based on the American Library Association Every Child Ready to Read materials.
 Teaching parents and other caregivers how to support the early literacy development of their children is the basis of the program.
 The public library is central in providing information and materials to parents and caregivers on early literacy.
 Talking, Singing, Reading, Writing and Playing are the elements of ECRR activities.
-The program encourages librarians, parents and caregivers to use those elements in their interactions with young children.
 You can find more information about the program at www.everychildreadytoread.org/.

-The program includes a free copy of the Every Child Ready to Read training materials (DVDs, print binder of training resources, sample bookmarks and posters) for Michigan public libraries.
-Materials were distributed in January 2016 and there are supplies remaining.
-Libraries wanting the materials may contact Cathy Lancaster at firstname.lastname@example.org to request materials until the supply is gone.
-If you would like additional bookmarks and posters, you can order these from the American Library Association Every Child Ready to Read resources site.
+The program included a free copy of the Every Child Ready to Read training materials for Michigan public libraries and two-years of training and continuing education program.
+Contact Cathy Lancaster at LancasterC5@michigan.gov for further details.
+If you would like the manual or additional bookmarks and posters, you can order these from the American Library Association Every Child Ready to Read resources site.

-The highlight of the program is two years of training opportunities, which began in 2016, on a range of early literacy and ECRR topics.
-Our trainer is Sue Nespeca of Kid Lit Plus Consulting.
+The highlight of the program was two years of training opportunities, which began in 2016, on a range of early literacy and ECRR topics.
+Our trainer was Sue Nespeca of Kid Lit Plus Consulting.
 The training program hosted 3 in-person workshops in March, 2016, and 4 in March of 2017.
-For upcoming webinars and more, scroll down to "Continuing Education."
+For webinar archives and more, scroll down to "Continuing Education."

 The program includes monthly continuing education as well.
 This includes a series of topical newsletters for library staff throughout 2016 and 2017 and ten one-hour webinars on specific Every Child Ready to Read and early literacy topics.